 During the lease term in Hinton

-During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Hinton, the tenant must allow us to enter the rental property.
-Some solid reasons to enter rental property are to:
+During lease, the rental belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Hinton, the tenant must allow us to go into the rental.
+Some good reasons to come into rental home are to:

 - Supply agreed services, or